WAIFC Logo

 WAIFC is a non-profit association registered in Brussels, Belgium, which represents leading international financial centers and facilitates cooperation and the exchange of best practices.

 WAIFC members are city governments, associations, and similar institutions developing and promoting their financial centers.
-Several new representatives - Amsterdam, Doha, Dubai, Hong Kong, Jersey, Kigali, Lagos, London, Malta, Mauritius, Milan/Rome, Stuttgart, and Tokyo - have joined since the alliance was formed in 2018 by founding members from Abu Dhabi, Brussels, Busan, Casablanca, Frankfurt, Luxembourg, Moscow*, Muscat, Nur-Sultan, Paris, and Toronto.
+Several new representatives - Amsterdam, Doha, Dubai, Hong Kong, Istanbul, Jersey, Kigali, Lagos, London, Malta, Mauritius, Milan/Rome, Nairobi, Stuttgart, Tokyo, and Warsaw - have joined since the alliance was formed in 2018 by founding members from Abu Dhabi, Brussels, Busan, Casablanca, Frankfurt, Luxembourg, Moscow*, Muscat, Nur-Sultan, Paris, and Toronto.
 Other financial centers have also indicated their interest in joining the association.

 WAIFC is project-driven.
 The first projects covered a range of areas, including financial technology, green investment and infrastructure, the creation of a financial center database, funding for small and medium-sized enterprises, and, perhaps the most important, the role of financial centers in financing the economy.